 Are you a reader?
+Do you have books to feed your mind?
 I love reading and geek out a bit when I meet another personal development junkie like myself.
-In fact, it’s possible that I have a bit of a book reading appetite that is larger than the time I have allotted to read books.
+I have a bit of a book reading appetite that is larger than the time I have for reading books.

 The idea of continuous self improvement is motivating to me.
-I have the ability and control (within reason) to change my future by educating myself further and putting someone else’s proven ideas and strategies into practice.
+I have the ability and control (within reason) to change my future.
+This is by educating myself further and putting someone else’s proven ideas and strategies into practice.

-As a child, I recall adults in my life attempting to spare me some pain and sharing stories to help me skip some of the hard parts of life.
-Not all of that advice was taken into consideration as an angsty teen – but as an adult I’m much more willing to learn from someone else’s mistakes.
+As a child, I recall adults in my life attempting to spare me some pain.
+They sharing stories to help me skip some of the hard parts of life.
+Not all of that advice was taken into consideration as an angsty teen.
+But as an adult, I’m much more willing to learn from someone else’s mistakes.

 When it comes to areas of growth or desire for improvement I tend to bucket it into a few core categories.
 Also, the same way that I make goals.
 If you’re getting ready to implement end of year goals or start considering your new year goals check out this free goal planner tool with, you guessed it – these categories.

 Oh, the ways that we can give ourselves some tough love, education and more information for self improvement.
 First step, acknowledging that you don’t actually know all.the.things.